-We have a zero-tolerance approach to bullying and any issues are logged on our MIS system.
+We have a zero-tolerance approach to bullying and any issues are logged on our engage system.
 Many issues do however result from a lack of empathy and understanding of others and their needs.
-To better educate and support this understanding we have daily British value led assemblies.
+To better educate and support this understanding.

-6.13 Working with other agencies
+6.13 Working with other Agencies

-Aurora Keyes Barn engages and liaises with a wide range of agencies including health and social care, local authority support services and voluntary sector organisations, to meet pupils' individual needs and to support their families.
+Aurora Brooklands engages and liaises with a wide range of agencies including health and social care, local authority support services and voluntary sector organisations, to meet pupils' individual needs and to support their families.